matplotlib/matplotlib/doc/glossary/index.rst

       `python <http://python.org>`_ is an object oriented interpreted language widely used for scripting, application development, web application servers, scientific computing and more.

+  pytz
+      `pytz <http://pytz.sourceforge.net/>`_ provides the Olson tz
+      database in Python. it allows accurate and cross platform timezone calculations and solves the issue of ambiguous times at the end of daylight savings

   Qt
       `Qt <http://trolltech.com/products/qt/>`__ is a cross-platform